The health benefits of elderberry

 Elderberries are perfect for wild collection; they grow in abundance and can be harvested every year without harming the plant.
 Our wild elderberries come from southern Hungary, where there is still a thriving industry of wild herb collection.
 The collectors, who are predominantly of Roma origin, have formed a small cooperative made up of about 30 people.
 Every year they harvest the fresh berries from a patchwork of different sized areas of organically certified land.
 The fresh berries are immediately taken to our local partner for drying and export.

-In addition to elderberries the collectors harvest a variety of other herbs, including elderflower and nettles, which we also use in our teas and herbal supplements.
+In addition to elderberries the collectors harvest a variety of other herbs, including elderflower and nettles, which we also use in our teas.
 By harvesting herbs, or herb parts that mature at different times of the year the collectors are able to spread their workload and generate a regular source of income.

 Just remember, if you go elderberry or elderflower collecting, leave some for wildlife – they are an important source of food for many migrating birds, as well as small mammals such as dormice and voles.